mrmap-community/GeoPortal.rlp/README.md

 The navigation is located on the left side and its items come from the database.
 To change the content in the navigation bar, you go to http://IP-ADDRESS/admin, which is the django admin interface.
 Now login with the default credentials root:root and change them.
 To do so,  you click on Users and select the root user as its the only entry.
 The Password field refers to a form where you can change your password.

 Now you can change the content of the navigation bar, it can be found in the table Navigations.
-After opening the table you should arrage the listings by Position ascending, as this is the order they will be seen on the web interface. ...
+After opening the table you should arrage the listings by Position ascending, as this is the order they will be seen on the web interface.
+There are parent and child items.
+Parent items have a empty URL field and have no parent.

+Fields:

+* POSITION -> Order in the navigation bar, use
+* NAME -> Name that will be displayed in the navigation bar.
+* PAGE_IDENTIFIER -> internal string, use NAME without upper chars and spaces
+* URL -> Only for child items, dont change the wiki entry as it points to your mediawiki
+        * use /article/NAME to create an item that refers to a mediawiki page, if you create the corresponding page in the mediawiki itself, it will be rendered transparently into the webinterface.
+One example is the "Meldungen" article.
+* ICON_NAME -> Only for parent items, the icon you see in the navigation bar
+* PARENT -> Only needed for child items, see examples

 At this point the database contains three users which are (root:root; -> superdamin, can do everything